twbs/rfs/README.md

 ```

 ## Advantages
-- Font sizes will *rescale for every screen width*, this prevents long words from being chopped off the screen
+- Font sizes will **rescale for every screen width**, this prevents long words from being chopped off the screen
-- *Super easy* to use, no need to define complex configurations for each font-size
+- **Super easy** to use, no need to define complex configurations for each font-size
 - Font sizes of all text elements will always remain in relation with each other
 - Rem-based font sizes will allow the user to change his default font size in his browser.
 People with limited vision can therefore increase their font size to increase readability.

-## How does it work?
-RFS splits the calculation of the font-size in two:

-- 1 Static font-size for bigger screens
-- 1 adaptive font size which decreases along with the screen width of your browser.
-This font size is calculated in a media query with css’s calc-function.
-There are some configuration variables which can influence the font-size decreasing.

 ## Configuration
 ![RFS visualisation](http://i.imgur.com/KpcsXUk.png)